LukasForst/BSY/bonus/README.md

 ```

 ### Decrypting...
 It was apparent that we are looking at the encrypted text.
 But which cipher was used?
 The first line seemed to be hint - so 3 letters, upper and lower cases and numbers...
 Again, let's google a bit - first result for key `symetric ciphers` led me to http://www.crypto-it.net/eng/symmetric/index.html with list of ciphers.
 Two candidates for the regex - RC4 and RC2.
-[Criptii](https://cryptii.com/) for the rescue!.
+[Criptii](https://cryptii.com/) for the rescue!

 ![decryption](assets/decryption.png)